 * homeless and socially disadvantaged gifted children

-At the Psychometrics Centre, Gabriela has recently been involved in the development of a set of questionnaires used to assess the societal impact of materials aimed at empowering and improving the wellbeing of young women in Tanzania and Zimbabwe (client: Camfed).
-Drawing on her expertise, Gabriela currently delivers advanced training courses on structural equation modelling and Mplus, as part of the Psychometrics Centre’s Researcher Development Initiative in Quantitative Statistical Methods.
+At the Psychometrics Centre, Gabriela was involved in the development of a set of questionnaires used to assess the societal impact of materials aimed at empowering and improving the wellbeing of young women in Tanzania and Zimbabwe (client: Camfed).
+Drawing on her expertise, Gabriela also delivered advanced training courses on structural equation modelling and Mplus, as part of the Psychometrics Centre’s Researcher Development Initiative in Quantitative Statistical Methods.

 Hughes,C., Roman, G.D., & Ensor, R. (in press).
 Parenting and Executive Function: Positive and Negative Influences.
 To appear as chapter in S. Landry and C. Cooper (Eds.), Wellbeing: A Complete Reference Guide: John Wiley & Sons.